AnthonyP2/TESLA-TV/Disassembly.md

 6. Slide out the whole under-carriage
 7. Congrats, you're done!

-*P.S: Some models might have third party accessories installed that we don`t, your disassembly might not be as stream-lined as ours.*
+*P.S: Some models might have third party accessories installed that we don't, your disassembly might not be as stream-lined as ours.*